anvilnext/SpringPet/README.md

 # SpringPet
-This is a pet project using Sprint framework with Cucumber integration.
+This is a pet project using Spring framework with Cucumber integration.